RHEPDS/OCP_Infra_Architecture/README.md

 14:00		OpenShift Security

-15:00		BREAK

-15:15   Operator Framework and HELM
+15:00		Operator Framework and HELM

-16:00		Cont Self-Learning and Assessment
+15:30		Cont Self-Learning and Assessment